Female fire boss assures Lagosians of improved service delivery

 By Ebunoluwa Sessou

-Director of the Lagos State Fire and Rescue Service, Mrs. Margaret Adeseye has assured improved, effective and efficient service delivery to Lagosians.
-Saying the organization will make use of the government’s investment on infrastructure to its maximum use.
+Director of the Lagos State Fire and Rescue Service, Mrs Margaret Adeseye has assured improved, effective and efficient service delivery to Lagosians.
+Saying the organization will make use of the government’s investment in infrastructure to its maximum use.

 Adeseye disclosed this during a strategic meeting held at the Ikeja Fire Station with officers and men of the Agency to chart a way forward on efficient service delivery to achieve the Key Performance Indicators, KPIs, set towards making Lagos a 21st-century economy.